-Special Needs: Children work at their own level and any child invited to discuss their child's progress, support and targets on a termly basis to discuss the intended outcomes and how they too can help their child.
+Identified pupils will be given specific targets which are individualised to meet their needs.
+A Provision Map will be written, implemented and reviewed termly, to remove barriers to learning and put effective special educational provision in place.
+Parents are invited to discuss their child's progress, support and targets on a termly basis to discuss the intended outcomes and how they too can help their child.
 The introduction of pupil Personal Support Learning Plans (PLSPs) for children with more complex needs and statements will be developed.
 These will state the student's needs, triggers, strategies to help and will be informed through the child's voice.
 If, after further consultation with parents, the advice of outside agencies is requested, referral may be made to the LA's Learning Support Team or other professionals.
 The school's Special Needs Policy, based on the Code of Practice mentioned above, gives details of the various stages of assessment and is available, together with other policies and documents, on the School Website.